dmedri/R-italian-lang/README.md

 ## Notes for (italian) end-users and developers

-If you're using R in Italian, on all the available platforms, your feedback is really welcome.
-To report us mistakes or better translated sentences, you need to:
+If you're using R with the italian language on, your feedback is welcome.
+To report mistakes or better translated words/sentence, follow these items:
-* open an issue on github (look at the header in this page!);
+* open an issue on github (look at the above header bar, at the top of the page);
 * fork this repository, apply your changes and request a merge.

 ---

-Se usate R in lingua italiana, su tutte le piattaforme disponibili, il vostro resoconto d'utilizzo è molto gradito.
+_Se usate R in lingua italiana, su tutte le piattaforme disponibili, il vostro resoconto d'utilizzo è molto gradito.
 Per segnalare errori o traduzioni di frasi migliori, dovete fare ciò che segue:
-* aprire una issue su github (guardate la parte in alto nella pagina!);
+* aprire una issue su github (guardate l'intestazione, nella parte in alto della pagina);
-* fate un fork del repository, applicate i vostri cambiamenti e richiedete il merge.
+* fate un fork del repository, applicate i vostri cambiamenti e richiedete il merge._

 ## Notes for R translators in other languages